 Kingpin's Guide to Living and Working in Munich

 Munich, Germany’s 3rd largest city, is also one of the country’s most popular places not just among tourists but also expats.
 Situated in Germany’s south-east, Munich is the capital of the Bavarian state.
 Known for its historic value and famous beers, the city is now home to many foreign expats.
-It has a healthy economy combined with an abundance of things to do, which makes the city a very appealing place to live and work.
+It has a healthy economy combined with an abundance of things to do, which makes the city a very appealing place to live and work for prosperous tax professionals.
+Dicover Kingpin's guide to living and working in Munich, for tax professionals pondering a relocation here.

-An aspect that people in Munich love, particularly those working in the city, is the extremely reliable and affordable transport system.
+An aspect that people in Munich love, particularly those working in the city, is the extremely reliable and affordable transport system, ideal for expats getting their bearings.
 The city boasts an extensive bus network, tram system and underground metro that help keep the city connected.
 It is said that every household in Munich is within 400 metres of an underground, bus or tram stop.
-Furthermore, the city has an urban electric railway which provides yet another stress-free way of getting around.
+Furthermore, the city has an urban electric railway which provides yet another stress-free way of getting around, benefitting expats travelling to and from work.
 It also has excellent rail links to other major German cities such as Berlin and Frankfurt, which take just over 6 hours and 3.5 hours respectively, as well as other European destinations like Zurich and Vienna.

 What to do